What Does Your Pelvic Pain Mean?

 While mainly associated with your monthly visitor (menstrual cramps), pelvic pain is often a mystery and may be indicating a more serious health issue.
 To get relief, your first step (after the totally legit complaining) should be figuring out what’s wrong.

-Talk to your doctor about these possibilities:
+Talk to your doctor about these other possibilities if the pain is consistent or reoccurring:

 It’s cancerous: Though rare (fewer than 200,000 US cases per year), ovarian cancer begins in the ovaries and may cause menstrual irregularities, back, abdominal or pelvic pain, frequent urination, bloating and indigestion.